emberjs/ember-rails/README.md

     <%= javascript_include_tag "templates/admin_panel" %>

-If you want to strip template root from template names, add `templates_root` option to your application configuration block.
+If you want to avoid the `templates` prefix, set the `templates_root` option in your application configuration block:
-By default, `templates_root` is `'templates'`.

     config.handlebars.templates_root = 'ember_templates'